spenceryr/Lotus-58-Classic-Choc-V1/Lotus 58 Classic/README.md

 ![Lotus 58 Glow](https://preview.redd.it/7apgomy67qf61.jpg?width=4032&format=pjpg&auto=webp&s=ce1f045339149a99311582d44b458c88c2b167a3)
 (photo from reddit by u/bduzik)

+## TRRS link version - Lotus 58 Classic

+This is the original branch of the Lotus 58 Glow design, using the TRRS link.
+A lot of features have been added along the way for the newer versions.

 ## General Specifications

 - Layout very similar to the original Lily58 family